 Starting in 2007, federal law granted subsistence priority to Alaskans classified as rural residents.
-At the Russian River, only Cooper Landing, Hope and Ninilchik residents qualify for subsistence fishing priority.
-Moose Pass residents will also be eligible sometime in 2023.
+At the Russian River, only Cooper Landing, Moose Pass, Hope and Ninilchik residents qualify for subsistence fishing priority.
 The Alaska National Interest Lands Conservation Act (ANILCA), passed by Congress in 1980, mandates that rural residents of Alaska be given a priority for subsistence uses of fish and wildlife.
-For more information, go to page 56 for specifics on Russian River fishery: http://alaska.fws.gov/asm/pdf/fishregs11/cook.pdf http://www.adfg.alaska.gov/static/regulations/fishregulations/PDFs/southcentral/scken airegulations.pdf
+For more information, go to page 65 for specifics on the Russian River fishery: 2023-2025 Fish and Shellfish Regulations Book (doi.gov)